swurster27/phase-0-tracks/version-control/git-definitions.md

 * What is a merge conflict?

 A merge conflict is when your current branch and the branch you want to merge into the current branch have diverged.
-This would take place when you gave commits in your current branch which are not in the other branch.
+This would take place when you give commits in your current branch which are not in the other branch's.